How to Remove Pen Ink From Clothes

 There has been a few that have slipped past me as well, and let me just tell you... that one little ink pen has the potential to ruin my whole day!

-So I'm going to do you a favor and give you a few hints on how to remove ink stains from clothes!
+So I'm going to do you a favor and give you a few hints on how to remove ink stains on clothes!

 Now before we start the stain removal process, you will need to be patient and know that there is no guarantee that the ink is going to come out... but 9 times out of 10 it works.
 You may have to work at it a bit, and wash it a few times before the ink lifts out.

-I know this may sound a bit strange, but it really helps.
+I know this may sound a bit strange, so keep an open mind because it really does help.
 Before laundering, soak the stained area in milk.
 There is an enzyme in milk that helps break the ink stain down.

 The longer it soaks the better your chances are of removing the ink easier, an hour should be sufficient enough.